JTORRECRUZ/BreathMY/README.md

 <a name="acknowledgments"></a>
 ## Acknowledgments

-This work was supported in part under grant PID2020-119082RB-\{C21,C22\} funded by MCIN/AEI/10.13039/501100011033.
-Furthermore, the authors would like to thank to both the academic and local communities for their invaluable support throughout the execution of this study.
+This work has been supported by the grant PID2020-119082RB funded by MICIU/AEI/10.13039/501100011033.} Furthermore, the authors would like to thank to both the academic and local communities for their invaluable support throughout the execution of this study.
 Special appreciation is extended to the University of Jaen, with particular recognition of the Superior Polytechnic School of Linares, for their assistance in facilitating this research endeavor.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>